 Having a huge capacity comes with an obvious downside: weight.
 At 10kg, it’s one of the heaviest home vacuums we’ve reviewed.
 To put it in context, this is more than twice the 4.6kg of the Duronic VC7020 and the 4.9kg of the Miele Compact C2 Cat and Dog.

 Despite the increase in size, the XL Plus uses the same 620w motor as the smaller Henry models, so don’t expect an increase in power to match.
-And the lack of any power take-off option is disappointing, as this would help with DIY tasks.
+We also think the lack of any power take-off option is disappointing, as this would help with DIY tasks.

 On the upside, the tough protective bumper prepares it for the bangs and scrapes you get with heavier tasks.
 The sturdy design also ensures this vac is one of the most durable you can buy.